Dreamsheaven/Macaca-Star/README.md

 or
 conda env create -f enviroment.yml
 ```
+# Getting Started
+## Download Checkpoints
+Download the model [checkpoints](./checkpoints).
+All model checkpoints are saved in the "checkpoints" folder within the program directory.
 # License
 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).